Bektashism in Albania: Communist period

 After World War II, the Albanian Partisans seized control of the nation and established a Stalinist regime.
-The Fourth National Congress of the Bektashi was held in Tirana on the 5th of May, 1945, leading to a change of leadership.
-Xhafer Sadik was made Kryegjysh, and Baba Faja Martaneshi (a Communist collaborator) was made secretary general, but the death of Sadiku on 2 August 1945 led to an early replacement by Abaz Hilmi.
+The Fourth National Congress of the Bektashi was held in Tirana on 5 May 1945, leading to a change of leadership.
+Xhafer Sadik was made Kryegjysh, and Baba Faja Martaneshi was made secretary general, but the death of Sadiku on 2 August 1945 led to an early replacement by Abaz Hilmi.
 On 19 March 1947, Abaz Hilmi Dede shot and killed both Baba Faja Martaneshi and Baba Fejzo Dervishi prior to committing suicide after a heated argument over religious matters occurred.
+It is believed that Martaneshi and Dervishi, who were loyal towards the Communist regime, demanded the order to collaborate more closely with the Communists and accused Hilmi of being a reactionary.

-The communist dictatorship established complete control over the Bektashi Order through purges and by frightening the babas into submission or silence; this was soon followed with the death of many of the Bektashi leaders, such as Baba Qamil Gllava of Tepelena (executed in Gjirokastra, 1946), Baba Ali Myrteza of Kruja (tortured and then thrown out of a prison window), Baba Ali Tomorri and Baba Shefket Koshtani of Tepelena (executed).
-Ahmet Myftar assumed the Kryegjyshata on 8 June 1947, and had no option but to be a puppet of the Communist regime.
+The Communist dictatorship established complete control over the Bektashi Order through purges and by frightening the babas into submission or silence; this was soon followed with the death of many of the Bektashi leaders, such as Baba Qamil Gllava of Tepelena (executed in Gjirokastra, 1946), Baba Ali Myrteza of Kruja (tortured and then thrown out of a prison window), Baba Ali Tomorri and Baba Shefket Koshtani of Tepelena (executed).
+Ahmet Myftar, a loyal follower of Communist doctrines, assumed the Kryegjyshata on 8 June 1947, and was a puppet of the Communist regime.

-The Fifth National Congress of the Bektashi was held in Tirana on the 16th of April, 1950, and in 1954, there were still between 43 and 68 teqes in the country.
+The Fifth National Congress of the Bektashi was held in Tirana on 16 April 1950, and in 1954, there were still between 43 and 68 teqes in the country.
 In 1967, the new Albanian Constitution banned religion, which resulted in a militant political campaign against religious institutions and groups; young people were encouraged to attack mosques, teqes and churches, and to denounce members of the clergy to communist authorities, resulting in the disbandment of the Bektashi community.
 Most teqes and tyrbes - along with churches and mosques - were razed to the ground, and their leaders were sent into internal exile or imprisoned.
 Of the 53 Bektashi teqes that existed prior to this, only 6 remained.
 The Bektashi community in Albania was eradicated, but two teqes continued to function outside of Albania - one in Gjakova, Kosovo, under Baba Qazim Bakalli, and one in Taylor, Detroit in Michigan, United States, founded by Baba Rexheb in 1954.
 The teqe of Gjakova was later burnt down by Serbian forces in 1999 along with the rest of the old town of Gjakova during the Kosovo War.
 In 1993, after the fall of Communism in Albania, one dervish and 5 babas were all that remained in the country, with only 6 remaining teqes.